bcem00/CS2BanHelper/README.md

 - No ban risk since it only mimicks the game launch
 - Displays detailed information like cooldown time, reason
 - Requires Steam login data with Steam Guard code, no login information stored.
 Runs locally

+To run, open up a terminal inside the repo directory.
+Type "node banhelper.js" on the terminal and hit Enter.
+Enter Steam login information and Steam Guard OTP when needed.
+The cooldown status will appear.